CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.md

 1. Go to [Microsoft 365 Admin Center](https://admin.microsoft.com/) and sign in with your admin credentials.

-1. From the left side navigation pane, click on **Users (1)** and then choose **Active users (2)**.
+1. From the left side navigation pane, click on **Users (1)**, and then choose **Active Users (2)**.

     ![](../labguide/media/M8.png)

-1. In the Active Users page, search or find the user you want to manage the Copilot license.
+1. In the Active Users page, search for or find the user you want to manage the Copilot license.
 Click on the user.

     ![](../labguide/media/active-users.png)

-1. On the user's profile page, on the right side click on **Licenses and apps** to go to their license details.
+1. On the user's profile page, on the right side, click on **Licenses and apps** to go to their license details.

     ![](../labguide/media/user-licenses.png)

-1. To assign, expand the **Licenses (1)** section, select the boxes for the licenses that you want to assign, then select **Save changes (3)**.
+1. To assign, expand the **Licenses (1)** section, select the boxes for the licenses that you want to assign, and then select **Save changes (3)**.

    >**Note:** In this case, we have already assigned the licences to the account.